Ubah Hassan: Career

 At age 17, Hassan was talent spotted at a park in Canada by a photographer and subsequently began modeling in Vancouver and Toronto.
 She was also the owner of a restaurant while living in Vancouver.
 In 2007, she was signed to Click Model Management in New York City.
 There she began doing high profile photoshoots and walking fashion runways.

 In April 2008, Hassan was featured in an Allure magazine editorial spread.
 In May of that same year, Hassan was named Model.com's Model of the Week.
 She has appeared in Vogue Italia twice, first in July 2008's Black issue where she was photographed by Steven Meisel, and then again in January 2009's Soul Kitchen issue where she was photographed by Bruce Weber.
 She was the face of Ralph Lauren's Spring/Summer 2009 campaign.
 Hassan has also done work with several other top designers, brands, and companies including Oscar de la Renta, Rachel Roy, Betsey Johnson, Malan Breton, Gucci, Lucky Brand Jeans, CoverGirl, Polaroid, and Macy's.
 As of 2023, Hassan is still signed to Richard's International Model Management in Vancouver, her mother agency, and Models 1 in London.

 In March 2015, Hassan was the subject of a documentary short film titled Ubah! that was directed by Joe Berlinger and premiered on CNN.com.
 In the short film, Hassan discusses her upbringing in Somalia, career in modeling, and philanthropic efforts in Cambodia.

 Hassan is the founder and CEO of Ubah Hot, an African-inspired vegan hot sauce brand.
 The hot sauce became available to purchase in June 2021 and was featured as one of Oprah's Favorite Things in November of that same year.
 She appeared in the seventh episode of the first season of the Netflix reality series My Unorthodox Life, where she discussed her hot sauce brand with the show's star Julia Haart.
 In 2023, Hassan collaborated with Serafina, an Italian restaurant chain based in New York City, to create a specialty pizza named Ubah Hot Pizza.

 In October 2022, it was announced that Hassan was joining the cast of The Real Housewives of New York City.
 The fourteenth season of the series, Hassan's first, premiered on July 16, 2023.
+In March 2026, it was revealed Hassan departed the show after the fifteenth season when the series announced it's sixteenth season cast.